aws/graph-notebook/README.md

 ```

 ### Connecting to a local graph store
-It is possible to connect `graph-notebook` to a graph database running on your local machine.
+As mentioned in the introduction, it is possible to connect `graph-notebook` to a graph database running on your local machine.
 An example being Gremlin Server.
 There are additional instructions regarding the use of local servers in the `additional-databases` folder.

 ## Authentication